TexasInstruments/edgeai-tidlrunner/tidlrunner/edgeai_tidlrunner/README.md

 ### Notice
 #### Purpose
-The basic functionality in this repository is similar to that of [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-tensorlab/tree/main/edgeai-benchmark). edgeai-benchmark is primarily focused on compiling and benchmarking models in [edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-tensorlab/blob/main/edgeai-modelzoo), but the focus here in this repository is a simpler user interface and support for compiling user's models and datasets.
+The basic functionality in this repository is similar to that of [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-tensorlab/tree/main/edgeai-benchmark). edgeai-benchmark is primarily focused on compiling and benchmarking models in [edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-modelzoo), but the focus of the tool in this repository is a simpler user interface and support for compiling user's models and datasets.
+This makes it easy to compile and benchmark custom models.

 #### Current status and limitations
 This is a work in progress with the following status and limitations
 * onnx models and tflite models are supported. onnx models will use onnxruntime with TIDL by default and tflite models will use tidlruntime with TIDL by default.
-Other model types are not supported.
 * Other runtimes are not yet supported, but there is a work in progress to support tvm runtime for better offloading capability to DSP(C7x/MMA)
-* Work in progress to support most of the [models in edgeai-modelzoo/models/configs.yaml](https://github.com/TexasInstruments/edgeai-tensorlab/blob/main/edgeai-modelzoo/models/configs.yaml).
+* Work in progress to support most of the [models in edgeai-modelzoo/models/configs.yaml](https://github.com/TexasInstruments/edgeai-modelzoo/blob/main/models/configs.yaml).
 As of now task types such as image classification, detection and segmentation are supported out-of-the-box.
 * The main purpose of this tool is to enable compilation and benchmarking of user's models - this requires support for generic user defined datasets - this is also a work in progress.

 ## Introduction

-This package provides a wrapper over the core [tidl-tools model compilation and runtimes](https://github.com/TexasInstruments/edgeai-tidl-tools) to make  model compilation and inference interface easy to use.
+This package provides a wrapper over the core [edgeai-tidl-tools runtimes and model compilation](https://github.com/TexasInstruments/edgeai-tidl-tools) to make  model compilation, inference and benchmark easy to use.

 ### Steps in TIDL model compilation and inference
 This package provides all the resources to enables all these steps.
 This will be installed as **edgeai_tidlrunner** Python package.